PauAltur/football-analytics/README.md

 # football-analytics
-A repository with football data from fbref and my little analytics projects
+A repository with football data from fbref and my little analytics projects.